nextstrain/nextclade_data/docs/dataset-curation-guide.md

   > ⚠️ Note that `nextstrain-bot` will automatically run the rebuild script, and will commit changes to the `data/` and `data_output/` directories on your git branch.
 Don't forget to pull these changes if you are going to make more commits.

+  > ⚠️ Note that if you are working from a fork, `nextstrain-bot` will not run, for security reasons: neither in your forked repo (because it does not have permissions), nor in our upstream repo when you submit a Pull Request (because we cannot grant write access to anyone forking our repo).
+  >
+  > This will likely result in failing GitHub Actions checks.
+You can safely ignore them or even disable GitHub Actions.
+Unless you have a particular use for Actions, in which case you can set it up on your own.
+  >
+  > In order to build a dataset server distribution, either [run rebuild script locally](#running-rebuild-script-locally), or ask a member of Nextstrain team to run it for you.

 - Optionally, [test your dataset from GitHub](#testing-datasets-from-github)

 - Wait for maintainers and community members to review and either accept or reject your proposal.
 Be ready to discuss the proposed changes, and to apply modifications if requested.